 Perhaps most important, becoming a clinical mental health counselor offers the opportunity to help others improve their lives, which can be extremely rewarding.
 In addition, for people who prefer working one-on-one with clients, becoming an LMHC allows them to focus on individuals.
 LMHCs are also often surprised to find that providing therapy enables them to learn more about themselves.

 The employment outlook for clinical mental health counselors is bright.
-The U.S. Bureau of Labor Statistics (BLS) has projected that employment of substance abuse, behavioral disorder, and mental health counselors will increase 25% from 2019 to 2029, a significantly higher growth rate than the 4% projected for all occupations.
+The U.S. Bureau of Labor Statistics (BLS) projects that employment of substance abuse, behavioral disorder, and mental health counselors will increase by 18% from 2022 to 2032, which is much faster than the average growth rate for all occupations.

 Benefits of an LMFT